The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 Localization

-3MC was designed to adopt your Mac’s system-wide date format settings.
-I’ve personally tested it with a fair number of languages and settings, but it’s possible you’ll use a combination which doesn’t look quite right; let me know and I’ll try to fix it.
-(3MC’s menus and dialogs are all in US English, however.)
+3MC partially adapts to your Mac’s system-wide settings.
+It always uses the Gregorian calendar (in which the current year is 2026), but it will use your local preferences and language for weekday and month names, date formats, the first day of the week, which days are weekends, and so forth.
+I’ve personally tested it with a fair number of languages and settings, but it’s possible you’ll use a combination which doesn’t look quite right; let me know and I’ll try to fix it!

 Acknowledgments